Diary of a Quilter - a quilt blog

 Tips for Machine Quilting With a Walking Foot

 This post is sponsored by Baby Lock Sewing Machines but all thoughts, opinions and commentary are my own.
-I have been a Baby Lock Ambassador for over 6 years now and have genuinely loved each machine I've worked with.
+I have been a Baby Lock Ambassador for over 9 years now and genuinely love each machine I've worked with.

 Baby Lock Sewing Machines